mozilla/price-tracker/docs/METRICS.md

 Fired when the user uninstalls the extension.

 This event, along with all other add-on lifecycle events, is recorded by the Addons Manager's event telemetry in Firefox.
-It will exist as part of the `event` ping under `payload.events.parent` as an array.

 This event will be fired under the `addonsManager` telemetry category.